-resistance to corrosive fluids
+Resistance to corrosive fluids.

-low water requirements cause a slurry containing exceptional bridging properties
+Low water requirements cause a slurry containing exceptional bridging properties.

 Compatibility with other slurry additives and relatively high compressive strength when compared to other slurries of the same weight.

-Especially in primal cementing due to the need to reduce remedial cementing operations and the different types of formations existence encountered
+Especially in primal cementing due to the need to reduce remedial cementing operations and the different types of formations existence encountered.

-These problem formations may range from either porous or cavernous formations to very weak formations.
+These problematic formations may range from either porous or cavernous formations to very weak formations.
 This makes supporting hydrostatic head unable, while is necessary for drilling and well supplementation.
 This recent type of formation will often break down or fracture under hydrostatic loading, terminating in partial or complete loss of flow.

-A cement produced by GILSONITE is suitable for blocking or plugging an abandoned pipeline or back filling a mine shaft, tunnel or excavations contains Portland cement or a mixture of at least two components selected from Portland cement, A cementation slurry, formulated from the cement mix, may have a density less than or equal to 1500 kg/m3, and exhibits good compressive strength.
+A cement produced by Gilsonit is suitable for blocking or plugging an abandoned pipeline or back filling a mine shaft, tunnel or excavations contains Portland cement or a mixture of at least two components selected from Portland cement, A cementation slurry, formulated from the cement mix, may have a density less than or equal to 1500 kg/m3, and exhibits good compressive strength.

 Field often require various combinations of particle size and particle size distribution.
 Also mixture must be pumpable through the system from mixing point to final point of cement slurry placement.

-An amount of petroleum solvent which depends upon the amount of Gilsonite present, may be added to wet/dry mixture, wetting surface of Gilsonite particles, causing them to form an intimate bond with casing.
+An amount of petroleum solvent which depends upon the amount of Gilsonite present, may be added to wet/dry mixture, wetting surface of Gilsonit particles, causing them to form an intimate bond with casing.
 Also needs earth formations of bore hole.
 Thus preventing corrosion and minimizing pulling away of cement from casing and/or bore hole wall by reason of shrinkage normal to cement setting.

 By adding solvent directly to mixture, it may pumped through casing and to Cementing zone in advance of Gilsonite-cement slurry.